vishhvaan/website/content/project/homelab/index.md

 &nbsp;

-Cron jobs on every VM are used rsync configurations to the redundant datastore on server 1's storage server every night.
+Cron jobs on every VM rsync configurations to the redundant datastore on server 1's storage server every night.
 Snapshots are made three times a week and replicated on server 2's storage server (also redundant).
 {{< /column >}}
 {{< /row >}}